tipenko/MorbidJS/README.md

 For each DOM element got into response, the most specific method is invoked.
 There is Proxies under the hood, so invoking missing method is perfectly legal and causes no exception.

+### "super" equivalent #
+Is not implemented yet.
+Maybe it should not be.

 ### Events #
 You can specify the following words as method names, and they will be fed to jQuery.on: